ctaylo41/GaussianSplatting/README.md

 - **Optimization**: Adam optimizer implementation, per-parameter learning rates, gradient clipping strategies

 ### Research Skills
-- **Systematic Debugging**: The post-reset SH saturation bug required methodical investigation—logging metrics, visualizing intermediate outputs, forming and testing hypotheses
+- **Systematic Debugging**: The post-reset SH saturation bug required methodical investigation: logging metrics, visualizing intermediate outputs, forming and testing hypotheses
 - **Reading Research Code**: Translating the original CUDA implementation's conventions to Metal required understanding undocumented assumptions
 - **Ablation Mentality**: When quality was poor, I learned to isolate components (disable density control, freeze certain parameters) to identify the cause

 ### Key Insight

 The most valuable lesson: **research-level bugs are qualitatively different from software bugs**.
-The SH saturation issue wasn't a crash or wrong output—it was subtle quality degradation that required understanding the algorithm deeply to even recognize as a bug, let alone fix it.
+The SH saturation issue wasn't a crash or wrong output.
+It was subtle quality degradation that required understanding the algorithm deeply to even recognize as a bug, let alone fix it.

-## Future Work

-- [ ] Implement degree-3 spherical harmonics for view-dependent effects
-- [ ] Debug and enable GPU radix sort for faster training
-- [ ] Add anti-aliasing (EWA splatting) for distant Gaussians
-- [ ] Investigate backward pass gradient accuracy
-- [ ] Profile and optimize Metal shader occupancy

 ## References